- 1 Our Strategy

 Tip – I highly recommend linking your Adsense account to Google Analytics so you can see a page by page breakdown of your RPMs.

 The goal is to drive a ton of traffic, convert a certain % of that traffic into repeat visitors via email and social media opt-ins, increase your RPMs as much as possible and leverage the flywheel you’ve built to continually grow traffic by publishing highly optimized content.

 As your traffic grows, you can experiment with other ad units to increase RPMs (e.g. taboola.com, buysellads.com etc.).
 You can also leverage your domain authority to rank list articles targeting higher value commercial keywords that contain affiliate links e.g. 10 Best Tablets Under $300 For 2015.

 You can also take the same principles and apply them to markets with higher visitor values.

-There’s lots of opportunities to use list style content in high value verticals like health, finance, or tech.
+There are lots of opportunities to use list-style content in high-value verticals like health, finance, or tech.

 Wrapping It Up

 Many affiliate marketing/SEO blogs will tell you to only target highly commercial keywords when you’re building out a site.

 It’s not necessarily bad advice – targeting low competition keywords with extremely high visitor values makes a lot of sense from a short term ROI perspective.